-However, there will also be costs of enabling the change: digital terrestrial television (DTT) and Programme Making and Special Events (PMSE) services currently use the 700 MHz band as well as other frequencies.
+However, there will also be costs of enabling the change: digital terrestrial television (DTT) and wireless communication for theatrical, musical and sporting events (‘PMSE’ services) currently use the 700 MHz band as well as other frequencies.
 DTT provides UK viewers with high quality free to view television and PMSE underpins many important cultural and social activities.
 The change will involve moving parts of these services from the 700 MHz band to other frequencies.